Nils-Kolvenbach/website/src/tutorials/git-version-control/theory.md

 *[VCS]: Version Control System

+In this lesson you'll read about Git's history and some essential information how Git works.
+You don't need to understand everything here right now.
+Just keep in mind that this information is available.
+By reading further you should understand this section better.
+So come back to this lesson at any time of this tutorial for a nice "Aha" effect.

 ## History of Git
 From 2002 on, Linux kernel developers moved away from passing around their changes as patches via email, to using a proprietary VCS called BitKeeper.
 This was fine until 2005 where the company developing BitKeeper removed it's free-of-charge status.